leptoquark1/ng-time-past-pipe/README.md

 ## Notes

 This is a rewrite of the orphaned project [AndrewPoyntz Time-ago-pipe](https://github.com/AndrewPoyntz/time-ago-pipe).
-It's a hard fork and should provide a better performance and compatibility.
+It's a hard fork and should provide a better performance and compatibility as well as additional features.

 Feel free to open an issue when you are missing any feature or experience any problems.
 Any contributions are welcome :)